 Contributed papers will be considered for either oral or poster presentation unless the authors specifically request the poster session.

-Reasons Abstracts are not accepted:
+Reasons Papers are not accepted:

 - Was not submitted to the IEEE MEMS 2021 Conference website by deadline to send to the reviewers

-- Did not adhere to the guidelines set forth by the Double-Blind Review process and explained in the abstract template
+- Did not adhere to the guidelines set forth by the Double-Blind Review process and explained in the template

 - Didn't reference previous known work or publications as outlined on Double-Blind Information page.